cburdine/cburdine.github.io/_posts/2022-06-13-undecidability3.md

 </p>
 </div>

-Using these encodings, we will attempt to construct a domino set $\mathcal{D}$ such that any balanced sequence will correspond with a valid sequence of these TM shapshots delimited by the "\$ " character.
+Using these encodings, we will attempt to construct a domino set $\mathcal{D}$ such that any balanced sequence will correspond with a valid sequence of these TM shapshots delimited by the "${\mathdollar}$" character.
 Note that we have not yet used the "$\ast$" or "$\square$" symbols in $\Sigma'$- we will introduce these symbols later.

 To denote the transitions in state within a TM, we will use the following shorthand notation.
 For a transition from state $S_n$ to $S_{n'}$, we write: